Skip to main content

 BriggsIndustrialSolutions

-Briggs Industrial Solutions began partnering with Quantum Workplace on their engagement survey in 2020, wrapping up their third engagement survey in 2022.
+Briggs Industrial Solutions began partnering with Quantum Workplace on their engagement survey in 2020.

 By taking feedback from the surveys and diving deep into targeted areas of the company via focus groups, Briggs has uncovered solutions and strategies to move the needle on areas that are impacting engagement and retention.